Distributionally Robust Stochastic Optimization with Wasserstein Distance: Introduction

-A good choice of $\frakM$ should take into account the properties of the practical application as well as the tractability of \eqref{eqn:DRSO}.
-Two typical ways of constructing $\frakM$ are moment-based and statistical-distance-based.
+A central question is: how to choose a good set of distributions $\frakM$ to hedge against?
+A good choice of $\frakM$ should take into account the properties of the practical application as well as the tractability of problem \eqref{eqn:DRSO}.
+Two typical ways of constructing $\frakM$ are moment-based and distance-based.
 The moment-based approach considers distributions whose moments (such as mean and covariance) satisfy certain conditions (\citet{scarf1958min,delage2010distributionally,popescu2007robust,zymler2013distributionally}).
 It has been shown that in many cases the resulting DRSO problem can be formulated as a conic quadratic or semi-definite program.
 However, the moment-based approach is based on the curious assumption that certain conditions on the moments are known exactly but that nothing else about the relevant distribution is known.
 More often in applications, either one has data from repeated observations of the quantity $\xi$, or one has no data, and in both cases the moment conditions do not describe exactly what is known about $\xi$.
-In addition, the resulting worst-case distribution sometimes yields overly conservative decisions (\citet{Wang2015Likelihood,goh2010distributionally}).
+In addition, the resulting worst-case distributions sometimes yield overly conservative decisions (\citet{Wang2015Likelihood,goh2010distributionally}).
 For example, \citet{Wang2015Likelihood} shows that for the newsvendor problem, by hedging against all the distributions with fixed mean and variance, Scarf's moment approach yields a two-point worst-case distribution, and the resulting decision does not perform well under other more likely scenarios.